 Ellen Aubry is the author of “A Suitable Place” and “Hardship Duty” in the anthology Beyond the Window (2017), and “My Soul’s Gone Away”, RumbleFishPress.com’s story of the day on November 18, 2017.
 She has a story “Loud and Clear” in the anthology, Voices of the Valley: Journeys (2018), a story “The Building: 1901 Providence Avenue” to be published May 2020 in Stonecrop Magazine, and an essay “Moving On” to be published in 2020 in a new anthology from Ageless Authors.

-Ellen is an MA Candidate at the University of Denver in their Professional Creative Writing Program with an emphasis on fiction writing.
+She is a graduate (March 2020) of the University of Denver’s Professional Creative Writing Masters’ Program with an emphasis in fiction.